What makes an American a patriot? Spike Lee has some answers

 In flashbacks, “Da 5 Bloods” captures the paradox of being a black soldier fighting for the U.S. while the Civil Rights movement raged back home.
 Deep in the Vietnamese jungle, the men are seen listening to a radio broadcast reporting the assassination of Martin Luther King Jr.

 No character more fully embodies that painful conflict than Lindo’s veteran.
-His character has grown into a Trump supporter and sports a “Make American Great Again” hat.
-Lindo initially balked at the idea; only 8% of African Americans voted for Trump.
+His character is a Donald Trump supporter and sports a “Make American Great Again” hat.
+Lindo initially balked at the idea.
 “I said to Spike, ‘I’m a father.
 I don’t want my son seeing that,’” says Lindo.
 But he came to understand it as a result of his country’s betrayal.

 “These guys came back and just experienced the same issues and problems that regular black folks did except they had the added burden of having a horrific experience in Vietnam,” says Willmott.
 “Your blackness took over more than your service or any other element of your life.”